frankhereford/traffic-cameras/README.md

 * doing statistics with it
 * making a machine learning model that was flawed but a huge learning experience

+* a ton of random stuff while I just wrote whatever came to mind - it was good

 and then i bailed -- I'll stand this up again one day, it's pretty ok.